syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 ![Export DataGrid to Excel format](SfDataGrid_images/Excel/DatagridtoExcel.png)

-N> SfDataGrid cannot export the GridTemplateColumn to PDF or Excel,  since we cannot get the loaded views and draw them with the particular range, values etc from GridTemplatecolumn.
+N> SfDataGrid cannot export the GridTemplateColumn to PDF or Excel,  since we cannot get the loaded views and draw them with the particular range, values etc from GridTemplateColumn.

 ## Exporting Options